sfambach/ESP01nRelayBoards/README.md

 # ESP01nRelayBoards
 There some boards on the market that have 1 or more relays and a connector for an ESP01.
 This project provides a small test programm for those boards

+## Needed libs
+Only default libs are used

 ## 1 Relay Board
 Relay is directly connection to GPIO0
 ## 2-8 Relay Boards